Managing POTS through Exercise

-Studies have shown that a couple of factors are important for people with POTS who start to exercise.
-In at least a cohort of people with POTS, deconditioning from lack of general movement and exercise can exacerbate the symptoms of illness.
+In at least some people with POTS, deconditioning from lack of general movement and exercise can exacerbate the symptoms of illness.
 Some of Dr. Levine's studies have demonstrated a lower stroke volume (amount of blood pumped out of the heart in each beat) and smaller size of the heart in people with POTS.
-He dubbed this phenomenon the "Grinch Syndrome" after the Dr. Seuss character.
 Exercising can help to increase both the stroke volume and overall heart size to normal levels.
 Dr. Levine emphasizes that the position of your body during exercise is important.
-Upright exercises like using a treadmill or riding a stationary bike can be worked toward after a month or more of more horizontal position exercise.
+Always start with recumbent exercise like swimming, rowing, and recumbent bicycle and work your way up to upright exercises.
 As always, be sure that you discuss your exercise regimen with your physician to be sure that it is safe for you.

 Recumbent aerobic exercises are recommended.
 Consider purchasing a recumbent stationary bike or rowing machine.
 If you have access to a pool, swimming is an excellent source of exercise.
 Exercise doesn’t have to be vigorous.
 Find something fun for you.
 Take your time, and start with just a few minutes at a slow pace every day.